 3. Teamwork Without Finger Pointing

-Continuous Improvement is a living, breathing thing in an organization that cannot exist without teamwork, and for teamwork to be effective, silos must be dissolved and doors at every level need to be open.
-Mutual respect for the importance of everyone’s role, by everyone on the team is gained by acknowledging that one job is as important as all the others.
+Continuous improvement is a living, breathing thing in any organization and it cannot exist without teamwork, and for teamwork to be effective, silos must be dissolved and doors at every level need to be open.
+Mutual respect for the importance of everyone’s role, by everyone on the team, is gained by acknowledging that one job is as important as all the others.
 When failures occur, and they will, they must be viewed as learning opportunities rather than excuses to stop.
 Two common behaviors that are simply human nature must be overcome:

-Decisions that are viewed as short term wins for the few are many times bad for the team and the overall effort long term.
+Decisions that are viewed as short term wins for the few are many times worse for the team and the overall long term effort.
 You’ll need to identify this tendency and coach those individuals or teams right away.